-Our plan does not cover urgently needed services or any other non-emergency services if you receive the care outside of the United States.
+Our plan covers worldwide emergency and urgent care services outside the United States.
 Please refer to "Emergency Care" in Chapter 4 of the benefits chart for more information regarding this benefit.

 Section 3.3 Getting care during a disaster

 If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from your plan.